truecharts/website/news/2023-05-01-updates-recontinued.md

 1. **DO NOT USE THE STOP BUTTON**

-The Stop button should **not** be used on any TrueNAS SCALE Apps that uses postgresql.
-It due to severe design mistakes by iXsystems, it will get into an endless loop and never finish.
+The Stop button should **not** be used on any TrueNAS SCALE Apps that uses postgreSQL.
+Due to severe design mistakes by iXsystems, it will get into an endless loop and never finish.
 We're reported the issue to iXsystems and they are not interested in fixing this.

-2. Postgresql breaking on reboot
+2. PostgreSQL breaking on reboot

-We're seen some edgecases where the new database backend breaks after a reboot.
+We've seen some edgecases where the new database backend breaks after a reboot.
 Often after the STOP button was used, though we cannot trace the issue down back to the use of the stop button itself.
-These issues are reported to the folks over at CNPG and we've also thrown them an email to discuss weither we can fund them to fix these issues
+These issues are reported to the folks over at CNPG and we've also thrown them an email to discuss whether we can fund them to fix these issues.

 3. hostNetworking changes